• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 To understand this principle better, here is an example:

-In the Conversion Framework we consider this an element that falls under Trust and Confidence.
-Ultimately, for site visitors, if they don’t understand the technical specifications and information about your product or service, they will not have confidence to move forward with your company.
-Therefore, technical lingo and jargon needs to be dumbed down to match visitor expectations, needs, and level of technical knowledge.
+In the Conversion Framework, we consider this an element that falls under Trust and Confidence.
+Ultimately, if site visitors don’t understand your product or service’s technical specifications and information, they will not be confident to move forward with your company.
+Therefore, technical lingo and jargon need to be dumbed down to match visitor expectations, needs, and level of technical knowledge.

-7. Control and the freedom of users: this principal emphasizes users’ freedom to navigate and undo accidental errors by providing them with an “emergency exit” to recover fast and easy from mistakes, as well as clear paths to help them get back to where they want to be.
+7. Control and the freedom of users: this principle emphasizes users’ freedom to navigate and undo accidental errors by providing them with an “emergency exit” to recover fast and easily from mistakes and clear paths to help them get back to where they want to be.

 Image Source: blog.prototypr